Érick Gutiérrez

 Gutiérrez began both his youth and professional career at Pachuca, winning the 2016 Clausura title and the 2016–17 CONCACAF Champions League in his five years with the club.
 During the 2015–2016 season, he was named captain of the team at the age of 20.
-In August 2018, he joined PSV Eindhoven.
+In August 2018, he joined PSV Eindhoven, winning two KNVB Cups and one Johan Cruyff Shield before joining Guadalajara in 2023–24 season.